 Have you ever been in a situation where someone in your vicinity is being too loud?
 Perhaps learning how to say “shut up” in Korean might come in handy.
 It might also be useful when you are having an argument and don’t want to hear the other person speak at that moment.

-Since this is a bit of a harsh phrase, we will also cover its more polite sister, “please be quiet.”
+Since this is a bit of a harsh phrase, we will also cover its more polite sister, “Please be quiet.”
 While it’s recommendable to try to avoid being rude on purpose towards anyone, it might still be necessary to also know how to say “shut up” in Korean, just in case.

 How to say “Shut up” in Korean

 There are several ways to express “shut up” in Korean, but this is the primary way to say it is 입 닥쳐 (ip dakchyeo).
 This is a very informal expression and is a very straightforward way to tell someone to shut up.

-입 (ip) means “mouth” while 닥쳐 (dakchyeo) simply means “shut up” or “keeping one’s mouth shut.”
+입 (ip) means “mouth,” while 닥쳐 (dakchyeo) simply means “shut up” or “keeping one’s mouth shut.”
 This means that you don’t necessarily even need to add 입 (ip) to express “shut up,” but it’s good for emphasis.

 The following phrases are very informal, so make sure you use them accordingly!